Social security in Australia: Contemporary welfare attitudes

 Bert Kelly and Clyde Cameron popularised the term "dole bludger" in the 1970s, causing welfare recipients to be viewed as parasites upon "ordinary Australian" taxpayers.
 Prior to this, high unemployment was seen as a failure of the economy and government, not individual welfare recipients.
 Negative characterisations were challenged during the 1970s and 1980s by unemployed organisations.
 These organised numerous protests and marches, which typically demanded that governments do more to create work, that welfare payments match the cost of living, and that social security recipients not be subject to invasive and patronising treatment.
+Economists argue that Australia needs more unemployed people to control demand and therefore inflation.
 Current attitudes toward welfare in Australia can be separated into support for the welfare system and support for welfare recipients.
 A 2015 multivariate analysis using canonical correlation analysis identified five distinct profiles of welfare attitudes and socio-demographic characteristics.

 The main attitude cluster was one toward support for the welfare system and welfare recipients.
 Having received government welfare in the past strongly predicted a person supporting the welfare system and its beneficiaries.
-The next most prominent attitude profile was summarised as 'the welfare system is good but the people on it are lazy and dependent'.
+The next most prominent attitude profile was summarised as "the welfare system is good but the people on it are lazy and dependent".
 This attitude profile was found among people receiving welfare payments that were either normative (e.g., the age pension) or where there is little expectation that a person will return to work (e.g. disability support pension).
 A 2017 study showed that overall, Australians held more negative attitudes toward welfare recipients than they did the welfare system.
 People with a history of receiving unemployment benefits had more negative welfare attitudes if they lived in areas where other community members had more negative attitudes.